 What is COVID-19?

 Coronavirus Disease 2019, or COVID-19, is an infectious acute respiratory disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-Initially identified in Wuhan, China, COVID-19 rapidly became a global pandemic as of 30th January 2020 and is still ongoing.
-Worldwide, around 8 million cases of COVID-19 have been confirmed with around 450,000 deaths (as of June 2020).
+Initially identified in Wuhan, China, COVID-19 rapidly became a global pandemic as of 30th January 2020 and is still ongoing as of February 2021.
+Worldwide, around 113 million cases of COVID-19 have been confirmed with around 2.5 million deaths (as of February 25, 2021).

-Symptoms of COVID-19 vary person to person but typically include flu-like symptoms that appear within 2 days after infection (see here for COVID-19 symptoms).
-An infected person is usually contagious for up to 14 days and based on this, affected individuals must self-isolate for 2 weeks until symptoms disappear.
+Symptoms of COVID-19 vary person to person but typically include flu-like symptoms and appear 2-14 days after infection (see here for COVID-19 symptoms).
+An infected person is usually contagious for up to 14 days and based on this, affected individuals must self-isolate for around 2 weeks (depending on country guidelines) until symptoms disappear.

-As COVID-19 belongs to the coronavirus family – closely related to the SARS & MERS virus – the primary route of transmission is the inhalation of small respiratory droplets from an infected person.
+As COVID-19 belongs to the coronavirus family – closely related to the Severe Acute Respiratory Syndrome (SARS) & Middle East Respiratory Syndrome Coronavirus (MERS) virus – the primary route of transmission is the inhalation of small respiratory droplets from an infected person.

 Larger respiratory droplets (talking and coughing mildly) only remain in the air for a short period and typically do not travel distances greater than 1 meter.
 However, smaller respiratory ‘nuclei’ from sneezing (aerosolized) can travel distances greater than 1m.

-Other indirect routes of transmission may include coming into contact with contaminated surfaces as a result of contagious droplets falling on surfaces, such as door handles for example.
+Other indirect routes of transmission may include coming into contact with contaminated surfaces (called fomites) as a result of contagious droplets falling on these surfaces.
 When someone touches an infected surface and then touches their face (close proximity to mouth, nose, and eyes), the risk of the virus entering the body is significantly increased.